 Campbell Hall’s secondary program is inquiry-based and student-centered.
 Our 75-minute rotating block schedule is designed to allow time for students to engage in research, lecture, discussion, group work, and project-based learning that prioritizes engagement, depth, and quality over quantity.

 Through engaging coursework and a variety of extracurricular activities, students learn more about who they are and where their talents and interests lie.
 In middle school, students can find the appropriate level of academic challenge through traditional honors courses in math and world language, while those who are committed to English, history, or science can elect to take an accelerated level of these courses in the 8th grade.

-Through study hall exploration course offerings including on visual arts, performing arts, and computer science in the middle school, a year-long human development course in 7th grade, and semester electives in the 8th grade focusing on a wide range of topics such as Storytelling Through Photography, Rocket, Robots & Gizmos: Maker Lab, and Steel Drumming, our middle school offers an extensive educational experience beyond the core curriculum.
+Through study hall exploration course offerings including visual arts, performing arts, and computer science, as well as a year-long human development course in 7th grade, our middle school offers an extensive educational experience beyond the core curriculum.
+The 8th grade program expands on these offerings with semester electives focusing on a wide range of topics such as Storytelling Through Photography, Acting, Filmmaking, Television Production, Rockets, Robots & Gizmos: Maker Lab, Steel Drumming, and more.